MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 **Windows Considerations**

 On Windows, the working directory format must use forward slashes.
-For example, These are valid WORKDIR instructions.
+For example, these are valid WORKDIR instructions.

 ```none
 WORKDIR /application/